Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

 In conventional local-moment ferromagnets and antiferromagnets with dipolar magnetic exchange interactions, the collective motion of localized moments in the magnetic ordered state is spin waves (magnons) characterized by linear spin wave theories (LSWT) that ignore all terms of order higher than quadratic \cite{WOS:000207403700002,PhysRev.58.1098,PhysRev.117.117,10.1093/oso/9780198862314.001.0001}.
-Since magnon-magnon interactions are negligible \cite{RevModPhys.85.219}, the lifetime of magnons as measured by the energy width of spin wave spectra should be infinite and only limited by the instrumental resolution, as seen in ferromagnetic EuO \cite{PhysRevB.14.4923} and collinear antiferromagnetic Rb$_2$MnF$_4$ \cite{PhysRevLett.111.017204}.
-The dispersion of spin waves determines the nearest-neighbor (NN), next-nearest-neighbor (NNN), etc. magnetic exchange couplings, and, therefore, the magnetic ordering temperature, regardless of the ordered moment direction controlled by the spin-orbit coupling (SOC) \cite{10.1093/oso/9780198862314.001.0001}.
-For classical spin systems (\textit{i.e.},$\ S \gg 1/2$) without strong quantum fluctuations, geometric frustration, or appreciable spin-lattice coupling, magnon decay processes are generally not expected in insulating magnets \cite{RevModPhys.85.219}.
+Their dispersion determines the nearest-neighbor (NN), next-nearest-neighbor (NNN), etc. exchange couplings, and, therefore, the magnetic ordering temperature -- regardless of the ordered moment direction controlled by the spin-orbit coupling (SOC) \cite{10.1093/oso/9780198862314.001.0001}.
+Since magnon-magnon interactions are negligible \cite{RevModPhys.85.219}, the magnon lifetime as measured by the energy width of spin wave spectra should be infinite and only limited by the instrumental resolution, as seen in ferromagnetic EuO \cite{PhysRevB.14.4923} and collinear antiferromagnetic Rb$_2$MnF$_4$ \cite{PhysRevLett.111.017204}.
+For classical spin systems (\textit{i.e.},$\ S \gg 1/2$) without strong quantum fluctuations, geometric frustration, or SOC, magnon decay processes are generally not expected in insulating magnets \cite{RevModPhys.85.219}.

-In metallic magnets, spin wave broadening can arise from a variety of interactions with conduction electrons.
-In itinerant systems, magnons can enter the Stoner particle–hole continuum at high energies, where they experience strong Landau damping \cite{Stoner1936,Stoner1938,PhysRev.52.198,RevModPhys.25.211}.
-In local-moment metals, low-energy spin-flip scattering of conduction electrons can produce Korringa-type damping in the long-wavelength limit.
-The phenomenological Landau–Lifshitz–Gilbert (LLG) model \cite{Landau1935,Gilbert1955} captures these long-wavelength relaxation processes, but these typically yield an extremely small intrinsic contribution to damping in three-dimensional bulk magnets.
-Even in the canonical metallic ferromagnet $\alpha$-Fe, spin waves remain resolution-limited up to energies of order 200 meV, only broadening upon entering the Stoner continuum \cite{PhysRevB.11.2624,10.1063/1.348814,brookes_spin_2020}.
-Thus, significant spin wave damping is often weak or difficult to observe, and in systems with mixed local moment / itinerant character, its magnitude can depend sensitively on the structure of the Fermi surface.